Permutation-Avoiding FFT-Based Convolution: Multi-dimensional problem

-That is, the entries of $\mathscr{X}$ are stacked by increasing index in the last mode, then the second-to-last, and so on, with the first index varying fastest.
-Note that the $\otimes$ operator in those definitions of the multi-dimensional DFT and its inverse is still a Kronecker product, not to be confused with a tensor product, i.e., $F_{n_d}\otimes\dots\otimes F_{n_1}$ is a $n\times n$ matrix with $n=n_1\cdots n_d$ also known as a 2-way tensor.
+That is, the entries of $\mathscr{X}$ are stacked by increasing index in the last mode, then the before-last, and so on, with the last index varying the fastest.
+Note that the $\otimes$ operator in those definitions of the multi-dimensional DFT and its inverse is still a Kronecker product, not a tensor product, i.e., $F_{n_1}\otimes\dots\otimes F_{n_d}$ is a $n\times n$ matrix with $n=n_1\cdots n_d$, that is, a 2-way array, irrespective of $d$.